-Carla Wall, ACMA, CGMA, CPA (Australia), general manager of business development and strategy for SurePact in Brisbane, Australia, can often be heard checking in with her team and wider network, asking: “Are we superhuman, or are we super real?”
+Carla Wall, ACMA, CGMA, CPA (Australia), principal consultant and co-founder of CWX Advisory Group in Brisbane, Australia, can often be heard checking in with her team and wider network, asking: “Are we superhuman, or are we super real?”

 “Throughout my career, I’ve adopted a ‘people first’ authentic leadership style, as after all, to optimise on any aspect in business, it is our people who will deliver the results.
 I feel when we are each super real, we are putting ourselves in a position to achieve a lot more for our business, our customers, and as individuals and teams, both personally and professionally,” she said.
 “As a result, we have the opportunity to build much deeper meaningful connections and therefore foster a far richer level of trust, collaboration, and energy.”